v4rn1ka/pwn.college.varnika./Pondering Paths.md/Implicit Relative Paths, From root.md

-#  Implict Relative Paths, from /
+#  Implicit Relative Paths, from /
 This challenge asks me to run /challenge/run using a relative path while having a current working directory of /.

 ## My Solve